Skip to Content

 German Shepherds are originally herding dogs with the high energy of a working dog.
 They will easily put up with demanding tasks, and you can invest in their energy to train them without overdoing it with young puppies.

-These dogs are highly trainable, considering they rank among the top five most intelligent dog breeds.
-According to Coren’s study on The Intelligence of Dogs, that means they’ll quickly learn new commands, requiring you to repeat them less than five times and obey the first commands 95% of the time.
+According to Coren’s study on The Intelligence of Dogs, they’ll quickly learn new commands, requiring you to repeat them less than five times and obey the first commands 95% of the time.

 German Shepherds bond well with family and are eager to please.
 For this reason, you can count on the dog to learn commands as a way of pleasing you.
-Positive, reward-based training will work perfectly with German Shepherds for the same reason.

-On the flip side, German Shepherds can be stubborn, making training difficult when they are ‘not in the mood.’
+Conversely, German Shepherds can be stubborn, making training difficult when they are ‘not in the mood.’

 Siberian Husky Trainability